Course Content and Outcome Guide for BI 102

 - Special Fee:

 Course DescriptionPresents protein synthesis, cell division, genetics, reproduction and development, and evolution.
 Designed as a laboratory science course for non-biology majors.
 The second course of a three-course sequence.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description

 To clarify the teaching of evolution and its place in the classroom, the Portland Community College Biology Departments stand by the following statements about what is science and how the theory of evolution is the major organizing theory in the discipline of the biological sciences.

 - Science is a fundamentally non-dogmatic and self-correcting investigatory process.
 In science, a theory is neither a guess, dogma, nor myth.
 The theories developed through scientific investigation are not decided in advance, but can be and often are modified and revised through observation and experimentation.